 Dogs are welcome on the trails, but must be kept on-leash.
 If you’re hiking with young kids, be sure to keep an eye on them around some of the steeper areas and on the stairs.

-You can find the trail map HERE, or pick one up at the kiosk at the Gellatly Road entrance.
+You can pick one up at the kiosk at the Gellatly Road entrance.